skedastik/ty-levels/README.md

 ### A. Etags

 This repo is configured to recommend the [ty-levels](https://marketplace.visualstudio.com/items?itemName=skedastik.ty-levels) extension which is purpose-built to make tagging effortless.
-After installing the extension you will have access to the following commands:
+After installing the extension you will have access to the following features:

 #### `Add Etags`